bowmanmike/bowmanmike.com/src/pages/blog/2016/2016-01-23-form-al-education/index.md

 slug: form-al-education
 ---

 And thus ends week two at Bitmaker.
-Another week of knowledge and information endlessly being thrown at us, like a child throwing spaghetti at the wall (Not sure that’s real imagery, but I’m into it).
+Another week of knowledge and information endlessly being thrown at us, like a child throwing spaghetti at the wall <!-- endexcerpt --> (Not sure that’s real imagery, but I’m into it).
 The past week was largely spent wrestling our previously mentioned command-line address book program into a fully-fledged, database-backed, web app.

 <span class="image-caption">From this..</span>
 ![Command Line CRM](./crm-cli-screenshot.png)